frederic-perez/AmE-dictionary/data/dictionary.md

 __factious__ _adj_ Of, relating to, produced by, or characterized by internal dissension. _Syn_ divisive
 __factoid__ _n_ :five: /FAK-toyd/ A brief and usually trivial fact. _On the back of baseball cards is a chart showing the player’s statistics along with one or two interesting factoids about his career._
 __factor in__ _v_ :two::hammer:
-__factotum__ _n_ :two: /fak-TOH-tum/ A factotum is a person who has many diverse activities or responsibilities, and especially one whose work involves a wide variety of tasks.
+__factotum__ _n_ :three: /fak-TOH-tum/ A factotum is a person who has many diverse activities or responsibilities, and especially one whose work involves a wide variety of tasks.
 A general assistant, engaged to do all varieties of work. _After graduating from college, Natalia worked for several years as an office factotum._
 __factual__
 __faculty__ _n_ :three::astonished: __1__ A group of similarly trained or educated individuals.
 __fad__ _n_